marijnh/Eloquent-JavaScript/08_error.md

 {{index "let keyword", [binding, global]}}

 Normally, when you forget to put `let` in front of your binding, as with `counter` in the example, JavaScript quietly creates a global binding and uses that.
 In strict mode, an ((error)) is reported instead.
 This is very helpful.
-It should be noted, though, that this doesn't work when the binding in question already exists as a global binding.
+It should be noted, though, that this doesn't work when the binding in question already exists somewhere in scope.
 In that case, the loop will still quietly overwrite the value of the binding.

 {{index "this binding", "global object", undefined, "strict mode"}}